Information About the Plan

 1. What Is The Rhodes College′s Retirement Plan?

 The Rhodes College Retirement Plan (the "Plan") is a Defined Contribution (“Money Purchase”) Plan.
 The Plan operates under Section 403(b) of the Internal Revenue Code and uses annuity contracts to provide retirement benefits.
 It was established by the Board of Trustees of Rhodes College as of January 1, 1945 and was amended and restated in its entirety on December 21st, 2002, to comply with certain tax law changes including the General Agreement on Tariffs and Trade (“GATT”), the Uniformed Services Employment and Reemployment Rights Act of 1994 (“USERRA”), the Small Business Job Protection Act of 1996 (“SBJPA”), the Taxpayer Relief Act of 1997 (“TRA’97"), the Internal Revenue Service Restructuring and Reform Act of 1998 (“RRA”) and the Economic Growth and Tax Relief Reconciliation Act of 2001 (“EGTRRA”).

-Information concerning TIAA and CREF can be obtained by writing to:
+Information concerning TIAA can be obtained by writing to:

 730 Third Avenue